fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

 Python is simple and easy to learn, as its syntax makes programs more readable.
 Hence, the program maintenance cost is low.

-Python has one more important feature of importing modules and packages.
-This feature allows for code reuse.
-The Python interpreter is easy to understand.
-We can write the complete code one by one in it and, as Python is an interpreted language, the code gets executed line by line.
-Python also has a wide range of libraries for advanced functionality.

 This lab will cover the following topics: